Disability Analysis File Restricted Access File

 See the tips below for how to efficiently use the DAF data documentation.

-File Locations for DAF16 Files, Data Marts, and Extracts.
-The dataset names (DSNs) of all DAF16 components and linkable files are provided in a “file of filenames,” a mainframe text file at the location below, or as a downloadable text “file of filenames.”
+File Locations for DAF21 Files, Data Marts, and Extracts.
+The dataset names (DSNs) of all DAF21 components and linkable files are provided in a file of filenames, a mainframe text file at the location below:

 Some files (noted in the file of filenames) have copies stored on the agency mainframe.
-The copy name is identical to the original name except that the node “DAF16P” is “DAF16C.”
-Examples are included in the file of filenames, and we urge regular DAF users to check the file of filenames periodically to see if we have updated any of the files they are using.
+The copy name is identical to the original name except that the node DAF21P is DAF21C.
+Examples are included in the file of filenames.

 DAF Code Library